liuyuelintop/technical-interviews/problems/react/user-directory/INTERVIEW_SPEED_GUIDE.md

 The transformation is simple - mapping the API's nested structure to our flatter User interface.
 I'm computing the full name here since we'll use it for display.
+I'm also seeding the API and using login.uuid as the stable identifier to avoid data drift when we add favorites later.

 Using React Query for data fetching gives us caching, loading states, and automatic refetching.
-I'm using default configuration now, but I'd tune the staleTime and retry logic based on requirements."
+Here I tune `staleTime` and disable refetch on focus/reconnect to favor stability; we can always trigger a manual refresh if needed."
 ```

 **Why this works:**